Terascale-All-sensing-Research-Studio/Workforce_Robotics_Survey_Dataset/README.md

 | 14 | Do you feel comfortable discussing barriers with your co-workers or your superiors? | |
 | 15 | How concerned are you that barriers may cause you to have reduced longevity in your job? | |

-## Perceptions Towards Working with Coworkers
+## Perceptions Towards Working with Coworkers Questions and Possible Response Values

 The following questions were asked to participants to garner perceptions towards coworkers when needing assistance in the workplace: